 While there is an obvious bias towards technology suppliers, Panorays has additional methods for identifying non-tech suppliers in the discovery process.

-Panorays researchers collected data from 37,000 fourth parties, generated by over 2,000 third parties.
-We immediately saw that there are a handful of fourth parties (aka suppliers) that are connected to a very high percentage of third parties.
+Panorays collected data from 37,000 fourth parties, generated by over 2,000 third parties.
+The research showed that there are a handful of fourth parties that are connected to a very high percentage of third parties.

 Over 84% of inspected third parties used Google as a fourth party.
 These include Google Cloud Platform for infrastructure, Google Maps app integration, Google Analytics and so on.